 When I underwent my hemodynamic echocardiogram, one of the major findings was that a significant amount of blood pools in my abdomen and legs because of insufficient vasoconstriction.
 (Surprised?)
 Wearing knee-high compression socks or waist-high leggings has made a noticeable difference in recirculating that pooling blood back up to the rest of my body that craves it.
 You know what that means?
 It means fewer POTS symptoms for me!

 When I first started wearing compression socks, I noticed almost immediately that my pulse dropped to under 100 bpm while standing.
 This was HUGE for me!
-It used to consistently range from 100-115 bpm just standing still–sometimes spiking even higher than that–but with the socks on, my pulse went down to about 90-95 bpm standing.
-(I use my Fitbit Ionic GPS Smart Watch for everyday use tracking my heart rate.)
+It used to consistently range from 100-115 bpm just standing still — sometimes spiking even higher than that — but with the socks on, my pulse went down to about 90-95 bpm standing.
+(I use my Fitbit Sense smartwatch to track my heart rate daily.)